22 Types of Bats Found In California! (ID GUIDE)

 Long-eared Myotis Range Map

-The Long-eared Myotis is active longer at night than other bats in California, hunting closer to the ground as the night gets cooler.
+The Long-eared Myotis is active longer at night than most other bats, hunting closer to the ground as the night gets cooler.

-Unlike other bats in California, the Long-eared Myotis often turn off echolocation when hunting.
+Unlike other bats in California, the Long-eared Myotis often turns off echolocation when hunting.
 Instead, their long ears help them HEAR prey the old-fashioned way.
 Click play below to see an example!

-- Smaller bat with long ears and a tiny face.
-The wingspan is approximately 10.4 to 11.8 inches.
+• Smaller bat with long ears and a tiny face.
+The wingspan is approximately 11 inches (28 cm).

 In California, you’ll find the Fringed Myotis in desert shrublands, sagebrush grasslands, and woodland habitats with pine and oak trees.